Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     }
  ```

-While the above example isn't the "recommended" way to synchronize a list where the number or order of elements in the list often changes, it is just an example of how you can define your own rules using `NetworkVariableBase`.
+While the above example isn't the "recommended" way to synchronize a list where the number or order of elements in the list often changes, it's just an example of how you can define your own rules using `NetworkVariableBase`.

 The above code can be tested by:
 - Using the above code with a project that includes Netcode for GameObjects v1.0 (or higher).